The Sahel Summit

 On September 11, 2019, the CSIS Africa Program will host a half-day conference examining the escalating violence in the Sahel.
-The conference will feature two expert panels, consisting of academics and policymakers from Europe, the Sahel, and the United States, who will discuss the state of play and response efforts.
+The conference will feature a keynote address by the Republican Leader of the House Foreign Affairs Committee, Representative Michael McCaul, who will share his views of U.S. policy toward the Sahel.
+Two expert panels, consisting of academics and policymakers from Europe, the Sahel, and the United States, will also discuss the state of play and response efforts.
 The opening and closing plenary and all panels will be live webcast from the CSIS website.

 9:00 AM - Panel 1: The State of Play

 Corinne Dufka (Human Rights Watch), Andrew Lebovich (Columbia University), Susanna Wing (Haverford College), and Doussouba Konate (Accountability Lab Mali) will examine the political incentives and disincentives underlying the regional responses to the escalating violence in the Sahel.

 10:30 AM - Keynote address delivered by Representative Michael McCaul (Republican Leader, House Foreign Affairs Committee)

 11:00 AM - Panel 2: The Way Forward